wisecharan/RakorCart/README.md

-RakorCart is a work-in-progress e-commerce web application built using Express.js.
+RakorGo is a work-in-progress e-commerce web application built using Express.js.
 It is designed to deliver a responsive and secure online shopping experience.
 Currently in development, the application focuses on providing secure transaction processing, a user-friendly product catalog, and a responsive interface.
 RakorCart is also being designed with scalability in mind to accommodate growing product lines and increasing user traffic.

 Note: This project is still under development, and new features are being added regularly.
 Some functionality may be incomplete or subject to change.